Lawrence Hamlar: Early life and family

 Hamlar was the fifth of nine children born to Robert and Maude Hamlar in Goode, Virginia.
 The family established permanent residency in Roanoke in 1922.

-Hamlar was the brother of Natalie Lorraine Hamlar-Mason wife of Gilbert R. Mason, who both were civil rights leaders inMississippi.
+Hamlar was the brother of Natalie Lorraine Hamlar-Mason wife of Gilbert R. Mason, who both were civil rights leaders in Mississippi.

 Hamlar's brother David Hamlar was an educational and civic leader Toledo, Ohio.

 Hamlar married Constance Elaine Johnson Hamlar (1922 - 1981), the daughter of a prominent Roanoke real estate company owner, in 1963.
 They had no children.
 Constance taught English at Bennett College in Greensboro, North Carolina and at Virginia Western Community College for 11 years.

 Education

 Hamlar attended Roanoke public schools, graduating from Lucy Addison High School in 1939.
-He matriculated to Virginia State College (now Virginia State University) graduating with a Bachelor's Degree in physical education and a minor in business.
+He matriculated to Virginia State College (now Virginia State University) graduating with a bachelor's degree in physical education and a minor in business.
 Lettering in football, Hamlar was a member of the Virginia State University Football Hall of Fame.

 Hamlar apprenticed at Citizens Undertaking in Roanoke.
 He became a certified licensed mortician after completing the Gupton-Jones School of Mortuary Science degree in Atlanta, Georgia.
 In 1952, Hamlar established the Hamlar and Curtis Funeral Home with his co-partners Cecil and Marilyn Curtis.

-In May 1999, Hamlar received a Honorary Doctorate of Humane Letters from Roanoke College.
-He also received a Honorary Doctorate of Humane Letters from Virginia Seminary in Richmond.
+In May 1999, Hamlar received an Honorary Doctorate of Humane Letters from Roanoke College.
+He also received an Honorary Doctorate of Humane Letters from Virginia Seminary in Richmond.
 He was a member of Omega Psi Phi fraternity and a member of the Beta Phi boule of Sigma Pi Phi fraternity.